Cindy and Barrett with RV in Montrose

 Boondocking in North Dakota

-The problems the original truck had, along with the poor customer support at GMC, made for our most challenging period of RV life that I would wish upon no one.
+The problems with the original truck, along with the poor customer support at GMC, made for our most challenging period of RV life, which I would wish upon no one.

 51. My family and friends tell me RV living is impossible.
 Can I really do this?